Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 His friends called an ambulance, and Buckingham was taken to the nearest hospital: St. David's South Austin Medical Center.

 "I specifically remember I gave them my health insurance information in the ambulance," he says.
-"And they put me in the ER and from the ER they took my insurance information, again."
+"And they put me in the ER, and from the ER they took my insurance information again."

 Buckingham had insurance through Baylor Scott & White Health, which he bought through the Affordable Care Act marketplace.
 St. David's was out of his plan's network, but no one told him that — at first.